WEBCAST

 Customer-led Transformation

-No matter how digital organizations become in the new millennium, it will still be humans who ultimately run the organization.
+No matter how digital organizations become, it will still be humans who ultimately run the organization.
 Many organizations – some digitally native and some not – understand and treat their humans well.
 But we’ve also observed that some of those companies have lost track of some equally important humans outside of their organization: their customers!
 The products, services and experiences they are offering are frustrating the very people who will ultimately determine the survival of the business.

 These organizations need to change dramatically to continue to have relevance in the marketplace.
 They need to inculcate a customer-centric mindset and identify if skills gaps are preventing them from creating more relevant products and experiences.
 They need to understand where and how their operating model might need to change to support the kinds of pivots and adaptations needed to reconnect with customers and other important stakeholders.